Raid on Oropesa: Aftermath

 The next day Kangaroo and Speedy sailed for Menorca with their prizes; Pulling stated that they had expended all their ammunition, otherwise they would have reduced the tower as well.
 Speedy had expended some 1,400 shot and had less than a broadside left.
 In the action Kangaroo lost a midshipman killed, and five seamen severely, and two lieutenants and three seamen slightly wounded; Speedy had no casualties.
 Spanish casualties were unknown and the loss of the ships would have been a blow.

 The commander-in-chief Lord Keith sent his congratulations to both Pulling and Cochrane.
 Three weeks later Cochrane and Speedy were cruising off Alicante when they encountered several merchant vessels, which were driven ashore.
 Rather than wasting time trying to get them off, he burnt them.
 Kangaroo was then sailed back to England where the admiralty put her for sail at Deptford in February 1802 and was sold that month.
-Speedy was captured by a large French Squadron led by Rear-Admiral Charles Linois on their way to Cadiz, which would later be the genesis for the Battle of Algeciras Bay.
+Speedy was captured by a large French Squadron led by Rear-Admiral Charles Linois on their way to Cádiz, which would later be the genesis for the Battle of Algeciras Bay.